Kauai with Kids: Exploring the Garden Isle with Your Family

 Poipu Beach: The Best Family Beach on Kauai

 If you only go to one beach on Kauai with your kids, make it Poipu Beach Park on the sunny south shore.
-There is a natural wading area protected by a rocky outcropping that creates a shallow, calm pool perfect for toddlers and young children.
-The sand is golden, the water is clear, and lifeguards are on duty.
-It is the beach that checks every box for families.
+There's a natural wading area protected by a rocky outcropping that creates a shallow, calm pool perfect for toddlers and young children.
+Sand is golden, water is clear, lifeguards on duty.
+Beach that checks every box for families.

-Green sea turtles also frequent the rocks at the eastern end of the beach.
+Honu also frequent the rocks at the eastern end of the beach.
 Late afternoon is usually the best time to spot them surfacing between the rocks.
-Remind your kids, and honestly remind yourself, that it is illegal to touch or approach within ten feet of both the seals and the turtles.
-Hawaii takes its wildlife protection seriously, and the fines are steep.
+Remind your kids, and honestly remind yourself, that it's illegal to touch or approach within ten feet of both the seals and the turtles.
+Federal law.
+Hawaii takes its wildlife protection seriously and the fines are steep.

 The beach has restrooms, showers, and a grassy area with picnic tables shaded by palm trees.
-There is ample parking most mornings, but by midday on weekends it fills up.
-Get there before ten.
+Ample parking most mornings, but by midday on weekends it fills up.
+Get there before 10.

 Tunnels Beach and Snorkeling on the North Shore

-Tunnels Beach, known locally as Makua Beach, sits at the end of the road on Kauai's north shore, and it is one of the best snorkeling spots in all of Hawaii.
+Tunnels Beach (Makua Beach) sits at the end of the road on Kauai's north shore and it's one of the best snorkeling spots in all of Hawaii.
 The name comes from the underwater lava tube formations that create tunnels and caverns beneath the surface.
-The reef here is extensive and healthy, and on a calm day the water clarity is extraordinary.
+The reef is extensive and healthy, and on a calm day water clarity is extraordinary.

-Here is my honest assessment for families: Tunnels is best for kids who are already comfortable snorkelers, generally age seven and up.
-The beach does not have a protected wading area like Poipu, and during winter months the surf can be powerful and dangerous.
-Summer months, roughly May through September, bring calmer conditions on the north shore, and that is when you want to visit Tunnels with kids.
+Honest assessment for families: Tunnels is best for kids who are already comfortable snorkelers, generally seven and up.
+The beach doesn't have a protected wading area like Poipu, and during winter the surf can be powerful and dangerous.
+Summer (May through September) brings calmer conditions on the north shore, and that's when you want to visit Tunnels with kids.

-When conditions are right, you will see parrotfish, tang, butterflyfish, moray eels, and green sea turtles.
-It is a world-class reef.
+When conditions are right, you'll see parrotfish, tang, butterflyfish, moray eels, and honu.
+World-class reef.
 Make sure everyone's gear fits well and keep your phone safe in a waterproof phone pouch so you can grab photos without worrying about the waves.

 Wailua River Kayaking: The Adventure Every Family Should Do

-The Wailua River is the only navigable river in all of Hawaii, and kayaking up it to the Uluwehi Falls, known as Secret Falls, is one of the most popular family activities on Kauai.
+The Wailua River is the only navigable river in all of Hawaii and kayaking up it to Uluwehi Falls (Secret Falls) is one of the most popular family activities on Kauai.
 Several outfitters along the river rent tandem kayaks and provide a shuttle to the launch point.
-The paddle upriver takes about an hour, followed by a roughly forty-five minute hike through lush jungle to a waterfall where you can swim in the pool at its base.
+The paddle upriver takes about an hour, followed by a roughly 45-minute hike through lush jungle to a waterfall where you can swim in the pool at its base.

 This is a legitimate adventure.
 The hike involves stream crossings, muddy trails, and some root-scrambling.
 Kids under five will likely need to be carried for portions of it, and the whole outing takes about five hours.
-But for kids who are up for it, this is the kind of day they will talk about for years.
+For kids who are up for it, this is the kind of day they'll talk about for years.
 Standing under a jungle waterfall after paddling and hiking to get there feels genuinely earned.

-A few tips: wear sturdy water sandals with good grip, not flip-flops.
-You will be walking through a stream and over slippery rocks, and flimsy footwear is a recipe for a twisted ankle.
-Also, start early.
-The river gets crowded by mid-morning, and afternoon winds can make the paddle back surprisingly tough.
+Tips: wear sturdy water sandals with good grip, not flip-flops.
+You'll be walking through a stream and over slippery rocks and flimsy footwear is a recipe for a twisted ankle.
+Start early.
+The river gets crowded by mid-morning and afternoon winds can make the paddle back surprisingly tough.

 Fern Grotto: A Classic for a Reason

 The Fern Grotto is a natural lava rock amphitheater draped in ferns, accessible by a short riverboat ride up the Wailua River followed by a paved walkway.
-It is far more mellow than the kayak-to-waterfall adventure, which makes it a great option for younger kids, grandparents, or days when you want something easy.
+Far more mellow than the kayak-to-waterfall adventure, which makes it a great option for younger kids, grandparents, or days when you want something easy.

-I will be honest: the Fern Grotto is a bit touristy.
+I'll be honest, the Fern Grotto is a bit touristy.
 The boat ride includes Hawaiian music and a hula performance, and the grotto itself is viewed from a platform rather than explored up close.
-But there is something lovely about floating up the river with your family, listening to ukulele, and walking through the tropical greenery to see this fern-covered cave.
-My daughter, who was four at the time, declared it a fairy palace, and I did not correct her.
+There's something lovely about floating up the river with your family, listening to ukulele, and walking through the tropical greenery to see this fern-covered cave.
+The younger boy, when he was four, declared it a fairy palace, and I did not correct him.

-The boat tours run multiple times daily from Wailua Marina, and the whole excursion takes about an hour and a half.
+Boat tours run multiple times daily from Wailua Marina and the whole excursion takes about an hour and a half.
 No reservations needed most days, though peak holiday weeks can sell out.

 The Chickens of Kauai: Seriously, They Are Everywhere

-I cannot write a guide to Kauai with kids without mentioning the chickens.
+I cannot write a Kauai-with-kids guide without the chickens.
 Wild chickens roam every corner of this island.
-They are in the beach parking lots.
-They are at the gas stations.
-They are pecking around the grocery store entrance.
+They're in the beach parking lots.
+They're at the gas stations.
+They're pecking around the grocery store entrance.
 They will walk right up to your table at lunch and stare at your french fries with absolutely no shame.

-The story goes that hurricanes Iwa in 1982 and Iniki in 1992 destroyed chicken coops across the island, releasing domestic chickens that then bred with wild red junglefowl.
+The story: hurricanes Iwa in 1982 and Iniki in 1992 destroyed chicken coops across the island, releasing domestic chickens that then bred with wild red junglefowl.
 With no natural predators on Kauai, the population exploded.
 The roosters are spectacularly colorful, all iridescent greens and golds and reds, and they crow at all hours.
 Not just dawn.
 All.
 Hours.

 Kids find this absolutely hilarious and delightful.
-My children kept a running chicken count on our last trip and hit triple digits before lunch on the first day.
+The boys kept a running chicken count on our last trip and hit triple digits before lunch on the first day.
 They named their favorites.
 They took approximately four hundred photos of chickens.
 If your kids are animal lovers, Kauai's chickens will provide more entertainment than any planned activity on your itinerary.

 Where to Eat with Kids on Kauai

 Kauai's food scene is smaller and more casual than Oahu or Maui, which honestly makes it more family-friendly.
-Here are the spots we keep coming back to.
+The spots we keep coming back to.

-The Dolphin Fish Market in Hanalei has some of the freshest poke on the island, and they offer a simple kids' menu with grilled fish and rice that even picky eaters will accept.
+The Dolphin Fish Market in Hanalei has some of the freshest poke on the island and a simple kids' menu with grilled fish and rice that even picky eaters will accept.
 The market side lets you grab food to go for beach picnics.

 Kalypso in Hanalei sits right on the bay and has a relaxed vibe where sandy feet and messy kids are welcome.
-The fish tacos are excellent, and the sunset views from the lanai will keep the adults happy while the kids color on their menus.
+Excellent fish tacos.
+Sunset views from the lanai will keep the adults happy while the kids color on their menus.

 Puka Dog in Poipu serves Hawaiian-style hot dogs in a toasted taro or sweet bread bun with tropical relishes.
-It is fast, fun, and unlike any hot dog your kids have had before.
+Fast, fun, and unlike any hot dog your kids have had.
 The lilikoi mustard is something special.

 Hamura Saimin in Lihue has been serving bowls of saimin, Hawaii's noodle soup, since 1952.
-It is a no-frills counter-service spot with incredible broth and homemade noodles.
+No-frills counter-service spot with incredible broth and homemade noodles.
 Kids who like ramen will love it.
 Get the lilikoi chiffon pie for dessert.
 Do not skip the pie.

 Taro Ko Chips Factory in Hanapepe is a fun quick stop where the kids can sample freshly made taro chips.
-It is a small operation and the flavors rotate, but the original taro chip is the one to get.
+Small operation, flavors rotate, but the original taro chip is the one to get.

 Aerial view of Kauai coastline with lush green mountains meeting the ocean